alenton/PYSQL/README.md

 There are three arguments for customizing your data.

 **Font style**
-Font style consists of 5 style,
+Font style consists of 4 style,

 - Bold
 - Italic
 - Underline
-- Strike through
-- Double Underline
+- Strikethrough

 To use these fonts,
 `python3 PYSQL.py --file <filename> -r <index> -c <index> --add-data <data> --font-style <style>`

 **Color**
 You can color your data.
-the available colors are.
+The available colors are.
 - Grey
 - Brown
 - Darkgreen